input-output-hk/nixops-flake/README.md

 * From the git tracked repo directory at `../nixpkgs-patch`, make the following modifications as needed:
 ```
-* Run the update script for poetry at: pkgs/development/tools/poetry2nix/update
+* Run the update script for poetry at: `pkgs/development/tools/poetry2nix/update`
-* Add a packet-python poetry override to: pkgs/development/tools/poetry2nix/poetry2nix/overrides.nix
+* If using `nixops-packet` plugin, add a packet-python poetry override to: `pkgs/development/tools/poetry2nix/poetry2nix/overrides.nix`

-    packet-python = super.packet-python.overridePythonAttrs (
+  packet-python = super.packet-python.overridePythonAttrs (old: {
-      old: {
-        buildInputs = old.buildInputs ++ [ self.pytest-runner ];
+    buildInputs = (old.propagatedBuildInputs or [ ]) ++ [ self.pytest-runner ];
-      }
-    );
+    postPatch = ''
+      substituteInPlace setup.py --replace 'setup_requires=["pytest-runner"],' ""
+    '';
+  });

-* If needed, adjust the pyproject.toml file for the new nixops version at: `pkgs/tools/package-management/nixops2/pyproject.toml`.
+* If needed, adjust the `pyproject.toml` file for the new nixops version at: `pkgs/applications/networking/cluster/nixops/pyproject.toml`.
-* If needed, adjust the default.nix file for the new nixops version at: `pkgs/tools/package-management/nixops2/default.nix`.
+* If needed, adjust the `default.nix` file for the new nixops version at: `pkgs/applications/networking/cluster/nixops/default.nix`.
-* Run the update script for nixops2 at: `pkgs/tools/package-management/nixops2/update`.
+* Run the update script for nixops2 at: `pkgs/applications/networking/cluster/nixops/update`.
 * Add all diffs from the command above: `git add ${CHANGED_FILES[@]}`.
 * Generate a patch file: `git diff --cached > new_patch.diff`.
 * Copy new patch file to the `patches/` directory in this repo.
-* Use the new patch with nixops2 package generator in this repo: `pkgs/nixops_2-unstable.nix`.
+* Use the new patch with nixops2 package generator in this repo: `pkgs/nixops_2-unstable*.nix`.
 ```